This post may contain affiliate links. Please read my disclosure for more information.

 It doesn’t have to be forever but you may realize you didn’t need it as much as you thought you did.

 If this girl can go without shopping for 2 years then you can go for a month.
-There are all kinds of things you can fast for a period of time that wouldn’t be sustainable long term but are realistically doable for 1-4 months.
-Eating out, coffee, alcohol, the bargain bins at Target, these are luxuries you can’t afford if you don’t have money saved for legit emergencies.
+There are all kinds of things you can fast for a period of time that wouldn’t be sustainable long-term but are realistically doable for 1-4 months.
+Here are some posts with great suggestions on cutting your spending at

 Then go pretend it doesn’t exist.
 It’s there if your car dies, you have to make a trip to the ER, your pet eats that leftover chocolate cake you left on the counter (how dare you.)